AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex6.md

 ![RTCDP](./images/exclat.png)

-On the **Adobe Target**-homepage, you'll see all existing Activities.
+On the **Adobe Target** homepage, you'll see all existing Activities.

 ![RTCDP](./images/exclatov.png)